-OUT OF BINS: Include S-NG Current setting 0)Includ le 1)Exclude Options Include In case of S-NG, "OUT OF BINS" signal is outpuvalue).
-"Outside the range of primary parameter " and "Outside the range of secondary parameter" are classified as "OUT (OF BINS" all together.
+OUT OF BINS: Include S-NG Current setting 0)Include 1)Exclude Options value).
+"Outside the range of primary parameter" and "Outside the range of secondary parameter" are classified as "OUT OF BINS" all together.

-Exclude In case of S-NG, "OUT OF BINS" signal is not outputed.
-The DUT whose primary parameter is within the range but secondary parameter is outside the range should be classified as the independent AUX Bin (S-NG) instead of "OUT OF BINS".
+Include In case of S-NG, "OUT OF BINS" signal is outputed coincidentally (Initial primary parameter is within the range but secondary parameter is outside the range should be classified as the independent AUX Bin (S-NG) instead $\,$ of "OUT OF BINS".